noahehall/theBookOfNoah/0current/hashicorp/terraform.md

     - any part of the execution plan is high risk?
     - what should you watch for as you're applying the change?
     - who needs to be notified that this change is happening?

+    -

+### VCS-driven workflow

+- UI
+  - runs: list of all the plan and apply actions that have been executed
+  - states: state of the workspace after each successful run
+  - variables: configure terraform & environment variables
+  - settings: all the terraform cloud settings for the workspace
+    - destroy infra
+    - speculate plans: show you the changes terraform would make if you perge a pull requests
+      - plan-only runs: cannot apply the propose infrastructure until you merge the PR
+      - temporary: will not appear in cloud logs
+      - individual: can only access them from a direct link on a github PR
+      - non-destructive: no action is taken, infrastructure is not provisioned
+  - lock icon: if locked, no one can trigger runs
+  - actions: lock the workspace/trigger new runs
+    - e.g. if you change vars defined in the UI, you can execute a plan to refresh the provisioned resources

+- write: create/update config files
+- commit: commit config files to github
+- workspace: connect the git repo to a new/existing terraform cloud workspace
+- variables: define terraform and environment variables
+  - anything you want end users to customize, credentials, and other sensitive values
+  - variables marked `sensitive` are write only, and not displayed in the terraform UI
+  - terraform variables: will be injected as input variables into terraforms configuration language
+    - use them to customize the infrastructure that terraform creates
+  - environment variables: are taken from the environment
+    - enables you to specify env vars in the UI, and override them in localhost
+      - e.g. specifying private creds in the UI, but developers can use their own creds locally
+- plan & apply: execute terraform cloud runs to manage infrastructure
+  - either via terraform cloud UI/opening pull requests in your VCS

 ## terraform cmd reference